 Bering Land Bridge National Preserve offers a variety of programs throughout the summer at the Visitor Center in Nome, AK.
 Sidewalk Talks, Junior Ranger, and Tundra Tots are three programs that take place most weeks during the summer months: June - August.
+Check out our events calendar for the most uptodate information on our program offerings.

 This informal chat is a great opportunity to talk to the ranger and learn more about the area!
 A park ranger will be stationed outside the visitor center on Front Street for a designated amount of time, usually an hour.
 The ranger will have a booth set up with multiple items to view on a subject pertaining to the preserve.
 Although the ranger will have a topic displayed, visitors may inquire about any of their own interests related to the preserve as well.